godaddy/asherah/docs/TestingApproach.md

 - Simple encrypt/decrypt operation.
 - Encrypt/decrypt operation multiple times in the same session.
 - Encrypt a payload and try to decrypt the same payload in a different session.
 Ensure that the results match.
+- Encrypt a payload using some partition id.
+Ensure that it cannot be decrypted using a different partition id.
 - Encrypt two different payloads and verify that both can be decrypted individually.
 - Simple store/load operation.
 - Try to overwrite a payload with the same key, and verify that load still works with the same key and returns the 2nd payload.